 - Rosemary & co Kolinsky Sable series 66 Filbert – size 8

-For a tonal study a coloured ground is a must, it helps you to establish the extremes of the painting, the darkest darks and the lightest lights.
-It also makes it much easier for your to judge tones and is a lot more forgiving than a white canvas.
+For a tonal study, a coloured ground is a must, it helps you to establish the extremes of the painting, the darkest darks, and the lightest lights.
+It also makes it easier to judge tones and is much more forgiving than a white canvas.

-Pro tip: you can of course experiment with a pure white ground for creating an underlying glow to the skin.
+Pro tip: you can experiment with a pure white ground to create an underlying glow to the skin.
 The Pre-Raphalite painters were fond of this method.
 Traditionally, the white ground has been used to illuminate the transparent layers of oil colour.

 Acrylic or oil for the ground?

 I have used acrylics in this example.
 It is a mixture of raw umber and titanium white, notice how it has been applied quite thinly, with some of the white gesso showing through.
 This is for 2 reasons: